imhollas/vector-calc/README.md

 # vector-calc
-This is for my final project in M 427L-H (Honors Vector Calculus).
+This is for my final project in M 427L-H (Honors Vector Calculus, Fall 2023).